aaaahn/dialsim/cypress/README-testing.md

 1. Launch Github Codespaces Development Environment

 This project uses a pre-configured GitHub Codespaces development environment customized for `Node.js` coding and testing.
-Open the Codespaces IDE in your browser through these [instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/opening-an-existing-codespace).
+Open the Codespaces in your browser through these [instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/opening-an-existing-codespace).
 The Codespaces environment comes preinstalled with `Node.js`, `npm`, and `Visual Studio Code`.
 This provides everything you need for development without any local setup.
 The cloud-based IDE allows you to instantly test and run the `Node.js` application right from the browser.

 2. Start the Dialsim Web App: